(Last Updated On: April 6, 2020)

 9. Seeing a lifeless body will never get easier, and will always scare the sh*t out of you

 No matter how many times you witness a baby takes its last breath… it’s simply something you will never get “used” to.
 No matter how many times you hear the cry of a mother who has lost a child… you won’t ever forget it.
 And you shouldn’t.

 10. Miracles happen… nobody fights harder than a preemie

 But the most beautiful thing about the NICU?
 Miracles happen.
-Each and everyday.
+Every day.
 Behind those closed doors of the scary neonatal intensive care unit… preemies are fighting harder than anyone else.
 They are overcoming milestones, beating the odds, and striving.
 They get better, go home, and can even grow up to live a normal and healthy life.
-So yes, the fear and sadness in the NICU is enormous.
-But the happiness and hope is just as great if not greater.
+So yes, the fear and sadness in the NICU are enormous.
+But happiness and hope are just as great if not greater.